ocelotconsulting/ocelotconsulting.github.io/_posts/2021-01-22-interview-phil-cryer.md

 ![lipsync](/assets/images/posts/2021-01-22-interview-phil-cryer/lipsync.png)

 Another was an idea of how you could brute force and guess a unique string.
 Unmasking a service that was expected to be private by the user.
-In this case I looked at how a file sharing service was naming their files to try and anonymize them but by not using enough variety which made it somewhat easy to guess. ...And if you scripted it, well we have all the time in the world to script it!
+In this case I looked at how a file sharing service was naming their files to try and anonymize them but by not using enough variety which made it somewhat easy to guess...
+And if you scripted it, well we have all the time in the world to script it!
 So by using a bash script to tie together simple Unix utilities, I came up with a project to do just that, shared on [a github repo](https://github.com/philcryer/ca-harvester){:target="_blank"}.
 While this service was mainly used to share ideas and screenshots, I found all sorts of things that shouldn’t be public.
 As the repo spells out, this was revealed to the company in an ethical manner and it was only after they replied that I posted it publicly.

 ![harvester](/assets/images/posts/2021-01-22-interview-phil-cryer/harvester.png)